 John Hancock has many options for universal life insurance and a survivorship universal life policy, as well.
 The John Hancock universal policies offer guaranteed death benefits and cash values that you can borrow from.
 The cash values carry different investment options based on your plan selection.

 John Hancock was the first insurer to offer discounts based on leading an active lifestyle through the Vitality program.
 There is also a Quit Smoking Incentive, which gives smokers a non-smoking rate for three years, and a special program for diabetics called John Hancock Aspire.
 John Hancock offers several riders including critical illness and long-term care.

-In order to get quotes for John Hancock’s universal life policies, you must speak with a financial advisor and will have to comlete a questionnaire or medical exam.
+In order to get quotes for John Hancock’s universal life policies, you must speak with a financial advisor and will have to complete a questionnaire or medical exam.
 John Hancock scored below average in the J.D.
 Power 2020 U.S. Life Insurance Study.
 It is worth noting that they offer post-purchase premium reductions through the Vitality program.
 With a low level of customer complaints with the NAIC and a vast range of universal life options, John Hancock provides solid solutions for anyone to explore when shopping for universal life.

 Read the full review: John Hancock Life Insurance